The-WebSpace/Learners_platform/basic_git_commands.md

 > Requirements: VS code, Terminal (Terminal might be pre-installed, just check by searching terminal)

 #### To Check if Git is installed
+Below code checks the version of installed git, if not installed then shows git as unrecognised command
 ```
-git --version //checks the version of installed git, if not installed then shows git as unrecognised command
+git --version
 ```
 ## Configure Git (In local repo)
 Git can be configured locally and globally.
 But for now lets look at how to configure it globally.